OttoBitka/portfolio/README.md

 ## ABOUT ME
-I am young student with many technical skills.
+My name is Otto Bitka.
+I am master in architecture.
+I graduated from Cracow University of Technology in Poland.
+Recently I have started to interest in software testing.
+My goal is to develop testing knowlage and technical skills.
+On this site I would like to share my all gained experience from personal studies and researches.
 I am very motivated to become QA
 ## TOOLS
 * Jira
 * TestLink